Joncwmusic/Library-System/README.md

  - TestDB is set up on a local server (no cloud servers yet; however, may set up an instance in the future)

 II.
 Setting up systems for adding books, employees and customers
- - Currently have UI for an admin to add new and exisiting books to the catalog
+ - Currently have skeleton UI design for an admin to add new and exisiting books to the catalog
- - No UI

 III.
 Setting up systems for updating and processing transactions